hyunkyu-Park/66DaysOfData.R2/README.md

 ㆍGradient descent algorithm starts with initail guesses and keeps changing W and b a little bit to try reduce cost(W,b).
 Each time you change the parameters, you select the gradient which reduces cost the most possible.
 Repeat and do until you converge to a local minimum.
 ![formula](https://user-images.githubusercontent.com/68415173/113686748-91655c80-9702-11eb-98e6-2331edf9c1aa.png)

-In formula, α signify learning rate in ML.
+In formula, α signifies learning rate in ML.
 The range of changes in W depends on the value of alpha.